mangrrua/kafka-connect-mtconnect-source/README.md

 `property`: http.connect.timeout.ms

 `Description`: Maximum time to connect to the MTConnect Agent.
+Must be millisecond.

 `Type`: Integer